rdehaan/KRR-course-2021/hw2/description.md

 Assignment (d) is worth 2 points (or you may opt to solve an easier variant for a maximum of 1 points).
 Your grade will be the amount of points you get, with a maximum of 10.0.

+## Python notebook

+A Python notebook is available [on Canvas](https://canvas.uva.nl/files/4958498/download?download_frd=1) with some skeleton code.
+Use this notebook to submit your solutions.

 ## BombKnightSudoku's

 Here follows a description of *inputs* and *solutions* for BombKnightSudoku's.